verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_capabilities.md

 docker run --name frontend -d -e username=peter -e password=venkman -e servername=$ip --cap-drop ALL --security-opt=no-new-privileges container-lab-frontend:v2.0
 ```

-Let's see if it is still running
+Let's see if it is still running:

 ```bash
 frontendIP=$(docker inspect frontend  -f '{{ range.NetworkSettings.Networks }}{{ .IPAddress }}{{ end }}')
 curl http://$frontendIP:5000
 ```

-and you should still see the available users in the backend database, we just dropped all CAPs the process in the container doesn't need implementing a `least privileges` strategy.
+You should still see the available users in the backend database, we just dropped all CAPs the process in the container doesn't need to implement a `least privileges` strategy.